 Healthy thyroid hormone production is regulated by the hypothalamus.
 Through a multi-step process, it produces thyroid releasing hormone (TRH) which promotes thyroid stimulating hormone (TSH) from the pituitary gland that then influences the thyroid – a butterfly-shape gland in your neck – to produce the thyroid hormone T4.
 The thyroid hormones influence virtually every tissue in the body.

-If you suffer from a sluggish or a subclinical hypothyroid condition, TSH is elevated but T4 levels are not.
+If you suffer from a sluggish or a subclinical hypothyroid condition, TSH is mildly elevated but T4 levels are not.
 Another cause is when T4 is not being converted to the “active” T3 form inside your cells.
-Something that is often overlooked and seldom tested for.
+The good news is you don’t have a frank hypothyroid condition, however, it is a red flag that you should address areas like your diet, exercise, and lifestyle factors (i.e. sleep and stress management) that can all influence thyroid function.

 #1 Too Much Stress